This is my presentation at the

 For PDF of Full Program, see:

 I was suppose to give a talk via Skype at this seminar.
 As I experienced health challenges during the past few weeks this became a challenge.
-But with the kind support of David and Jane Boyd, Clare Egan Boyd and Jane Jermyn I as still be able to write this paper.
+But with the kind support of David, Jane Boyd, and Claire Boyd and Jane Jermyn I was still be able to write this paper.
+My deepest gratitude.

 Also a huge thank you to Roberto Ferreira da Silva for his understanding, kindness, and agreeing to have the translator narrate my story.